sahwar/Bulogos/Coincidentia-Oppositorum.md

 > 'The alchemical operation consisted essentially in separating the prima materia, the so-called chaos, into the active principle, the soul, and the passive principle, the body, which were then reunited in personified form in the coniunctio or 'chymical marriage'... the ritual cohabitation of Sol and Luna.' --C.G.
-Jung Mysterium Coniunctionis
+Jung, Mysterium Coniunctionis

 * https://www.alchemywebsite.com/quotes.html (целия уебсайт)
 * Tao Te Ching (Dao De Jing) - http://www.taiji-bg.com/articles/daoism/d20.htm